 - Epithelial cells which cover the ovaries’ surface.
 Epithelial ovarian cancer is the most common type, accounting for nine out of ten cases.
 Sometimes the cancer begins in a fallopian tube or in the peritoneum and spreads to the ovary.
 Fallopian tube and primary peritoneal cancers are treated the same as ovarian epithelial cancer.

 - Germ cells are the cells that make up individual eggs.
 Ovarian germ cell tumors typically occur in teenage girls or young women and affect just one ovary.

 - Stromal cells which produce the female hormones, estrogen and progesterone, are found in the supporting connective tissue of the ovary.

 Both germ cell and stromal cell tumors are rare and together account for less than 10 percent of ovarian cancer cases.
 These cancers may be treated with different chemotherapy types than epithelial tumors.
 Younger patients with these cancer types may be eligible for fertility-sparing surgery.

-An estimated 22,240 new cases will be diagnosed in the United States in 2018, making ovarian (and fallopian tube and primary peritoneal) cancer, the second most common gynecologic cancer.
+An estimated 21,750 new cases will be diagnosed in the United States in 2020, making ovarian (and fallopian tube and primary peritoneal) cancer, the second most common gynecologic cancer.
 (Uterine cancer is the most common with more than 65,620 new cases expected in 2020.)